World News | Indian Diaspora Has Distinguished Itself Across the World: Modi | LatestLY

-Washington, Sep 23 (PTI) Prime Minister Narendra Modi has commended Indian Diaspora for distinguishing itself across the world as he received a warm welcome from the community on his arrival here.
+Washington, Sep 23 (PTI) Prime Minister Narendra Modi has commended the Indian Diaspora for distinguishing itself across the world, as he received an enthusiastic welcome from the community on his arrival here on a major visit to further enhance Indo-US relations.

-He was greeted by groups of Indian Americans at the airport soon after his plane landed here Wednesday and later at the hotel where he had an interaction with the members of the community.
+Modi was warmly greeted by groups of Indian-Americans at the airport soon after his plane landed here on Wednesday and later at the hotel where he had an interaction with the members of the community.

 “Grateful to the Indian community in Washington DC for the warm welcome.
-Our diaspora is our strength,” Modi said in a tweet along with a set of pictures of his interaction with the Indian American CEOs.
+Our diaspora is our strength,” Modi said in a tweet along with a set of pictures of his interaction with Indian-American CEOs.

 “It is commendable how the Indian diaspora has distinguished itself across the world,” Modi said.

-One of the signature events of the Prime Minister's overseas visit has been his meetings with the diaspora community in large gatherings.
+One of the signature events of Prime Minister Modi's overseas visits has been his meetings with the diaspora community in large gatherings.

 However, due to the current COVID-19 situation, the prime minister is unlikely to have a large gathering or meeting with the diaspora.